titaniumbones/archivers/readme.md

 Specifically, focus on galvanizing short-term enthusiasm into long-term community membership & interest.

 #### Reduce barriers to contribution
-Broaden the scope of who can contribute.
+Broaden the scope of who can contribute by building tools more people can use.

 #### Celebrate contributions
-Increase the visibility of a volunteer's contribution, making it easier to
+Increase the visibility of a volunteer's contribution, record & distribute success stories both large & small.

-#### Produce dependable, citable data
+#### Produce dependable, citable data with a proper trail of digital provenance
-The data we archive & publish must be of the highest possible standards, free of any errata, annotated with
+The data we archive & publish must be of the highest possible standards, enforced by technology, vetted by humans.

 #### Coordinate & share across organizations
-Join broader community archiving efforts,
+Join broader community archiving efforts, favouring collaboration over reinvention.

 #### Keep a space for devs
 Provide frameworks for the community to build, contribute, and maintain meaningful tools.